Dr. Duane Olson

 Teaching religion is a special joy and challenge as it allows me to ask the big questions of life in engagement with some of the most profound thinkers of human history.

 I am a member of the American Academy of Religion.
-I am a member and serve on the Board of Directors of the North American Paul Tillich Society.
+I am President of the North American Paul Tillich Society.